 Below is the fourth installment in the series.

 In 2017, hurricanes Irma and Maria dealt a crushing blow to the villa rental business the BVI.
-Damage ranged from some villas escaping completely unscathed to some needing just minor repairs to many with significant damage such as roofs being blown off to many that were in the path of tornados that the hurricane spawned and were completely destroyed.
+Damage ranged from some villas escaping with just needing minor repairs to many with significant damage such as roofs being blown off to those that were in the path of tornados that the hurricane spawned and were completely destroyed.

 To give some perspective on the impact the hurricanes had on the villa rental sector, Lucienne Smith of Smiths Gore, which offers luxury villa rentals in the BVI, was interviewed for an article in the Guardian Magazine.
 According to the article, Smith estimated that, as of late 2017, around 20% of such villas were available for rent.
 In addition she stated that due to the lack of available accommodations, “Many [villa guests] have chosen to support the BVI by having this year’s holiday on a charter yacht with the hope of coming back to a land-based holiday next year.”